 Keep your Google My Business posts as short as possible.

-However, Google's design doesn't make it immediately apparent that you can actually click on Google My Business posts, so it's unlikely that most will actually click on your post.
+However, Google's design doesn't make it immediately apparent that you can actually click on Google My Business posts, so it's unlikely that most viewers will actually click on your post.

 Because of that, we recommend that you try to get your entire point across in the first sentence of your Google My Business post.
 This will keep everything visible in the preview and gets your point across.